TowardsDeath/Costanza/docs/Costanza.Mvc.md

 }
 ```

 **Note**: Atom is similar to RSS.
 However, RSS isn't a standard and should therefore be avoided.
 Always use Atom where possible.
-That's why there is no `RssResult` in Costanza.Mvc.

 ### CsvResult